Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Main Results

 Now, we establish an upper bound for the second term on the right side of \eqref{eq:b2}:

-where the first equality follows from \eqref{sets}, the third and fifth equalities follow from \eqref{iterates}.
+\cris{where the first equality follows from \eqref{sets}, the third equality and the fifth equalities follow from \eqref{iterates}.
 The first inequality is due to the non-expansiveness of the projection operator, while the second inequality results from the convexity of the norm.
-The final inequality holds because, for every $k \in [T+d]$, $|\FF_{k}|\leq d$.
+The sixth equality follows by splitting the sum into two parts, from $s$ to $T-1$ and from $T$ to $T+d-1$, and noting that in the second sum we have $\bar{t}=T$.
+The final equality holds developing the second term which is a telescopic sum.
+The final inequality holds in view of, for every $k \in [T+d]$, $|\FF_{k}|\leq d$.}